wiverson/maven-jpackage-template/README.md

 eventually the build could be migrated to Maven-managed modules, perhaps eventually leveraging [Maven copy-dependencies](https://maven.apache.org/plugins/maven-dependency-plugin/copy-dependencies-mojo.html).

+# Sponsor

+This project is sponsored by [ChangeNode.com](https://changenode.com/) - if you would like to add easy automatic updates, crash reporting, analytics, etc. to your Java/JavaFX desktop application, go check it out.

 # Usage

 Once everything is installed (see below) it's really easy to use: